-- Similar to the Challenging treks, but some of the days will be longer and the terrain may be loose or rocky underfoot.
-There may be some small sections of fixed equipment, but there are no long ladders or via ferrata.
-You need to be confident of your fitness and stamina.
+- Similar length of days to the Challenging treks, but some of the terrain may be loose or rocky underfoot.
+There may be some small sections of fixed equipment, such as short ladders or handrails, but there are no long ladders or via ferrata.
+You need to be confident of your fitness.

 Over-night stops when you do not have your main luggage